 The wish built with LEGO

 Living with two serious conditions, Zachary turned to LEGO for fun and to build up his motor skills.
-Thanks to generous supporters like you, his wish came true to visit LEGOLAND in Melbourne.
+Thanks to generous supporters like you, his wish to visit LEGOLAND in Melbourne came true.

 Once a month, Zachary, 6, goes to the hospital to have a big needle inserted into a port in his chest for six hours.

-At the end of the treatment tape used to keep the needle in place is ripped off.
+After his treatment, the tape used to keep the needle in place is ripped off.
 It hurts.

 He hates these hospital visits and doesn’t understand why when he feels okay going into hospital that he should feel miserable and in pain when he comes out.